 Tracking Your Band's Finances

 If you log all your band's financial transactions -- income and expenses -- into BandHelper, it can calculate your total earnings and help you distribute the earnings fairly among your bandmates.
-You can watch a demo video, or read on for more details:

 Logging Transactions